-I (-,,, -, -, -, -, -, -, -, -, -, -, -, - لکت علوان (رویه مستقبیه تنصاع one of the most important targets here.
-9 Nervosity and anxiety (through sensory experience) (Ikea et al., 2017) have done an experiment comparing oak to other materials (marble, tiles, stain steel) impact on brain activity and autonomic nervous activity through touch.
+تحت عنوان (رؤية مستقبلية للصناعة المصرية) minutes proved of having no effect.
+8 Nervosity and anxiety (through sensory experience) An experiment done by Bhatta et al. (2017) investigated how people perceive wooden surfaces through touch by testing several ones impact on human emotions -Natural wood finish (sanded, brushed) was perceived more positive than coated ones (e.g.: Varnished, waxed) and have scored higher in its impact on relaxation as one of the most important targets here.
+9 Nervosity and anxiety (through sensory experience) (Ikea et al., 2017) has done an experiment comparing oak to other materials (marble, tiles, stain steel) impact on brain activity and autonomic nervous activity through touch.
 The study shows the calming effect of touching wood in comparison to other materials on the nervous system and heart beats especially oak.
-10 Nervosity and anxiety (through sensory experience) (Burnard et al., 2017), investigating impact of wood color on stress levels The study proved that lighter colored wood especially oak helps in lowering stress levels in comparison to other dark colored wood (e.g: walnut) when under the same other conditions.
-11 Nervosity, anxiety and heart beat rate In a study presented at the 9th Biennial Conference on Environmental Psychology (Kelz et al., 2011), researchers were investigationg impact of wood in comparison to other materials on students' stress levels and heart rate beats in the classrooms Classrooms featuring wooden flooring, ceilings, cabinets, and wall panels have been demonstrated to reduce pupils' heart rates and perceived stress when engaging with teachers.
-In contrast to traditional classrooms with linoleum flooring, plasterboard walls, and chipboard cupboards where students' heart beats and stress levels climbed 12 Nervosity and anxiety (through sensory experience) (Nyrud and Bringslimark, 2010) investigated in their study the Best place for wood usage for the best impact The study concluded that it has the best impact when on vertical walls .
-13 Nervosity and anxiety + heart beat rates (Tsunetsugu et al., 2007) in an experiment tested the impact of different wood material percentage usage in an interior space on stress levels through measuring blood pressure and hear beats due to complexity and impact on general mood , 3 percentages were tested 0%, 45% and 90% in a room of area 13m2 The results showed that the most comfortable with a positive impact was applying wood with a percentage of 45% and as opposed to predilections increasing wood percentage to 90 % proved to increase hear beats.
-14 Nervosity and anxiety By regulating mood swings Sakuragawa's (2006) study tested the prefrence of wood usage in different interior elements through a group of photos shown to audience The photos showing wood materials only used for flooring were selected the best and the most livable places to live in .
+10 Nervosity and anxiety (through sensory experience) (Burnard et al., 2017) , investigating impact of wood color on stress levels.
+The study proved that lighter colored wood especially oak helps in lowering stress levels in comparison to other dark colored wood (e.g : walnut) when under the same other conditions.
+11 Nervosity , anxiety and heart beat rate In a study presented at the 9 th Biennial Conference on Environmental Psychology (Kelz et al., 2011), researchers were investigationg impact of wood in comparison to other materials on students' stress levels and heart rate beats in the classrooms.
+Classrooms featuring wooden flooring, ceilings, cabinets, and wall panels have been demonstrated to reduce pupils' heart rates and perceived stress when engaging with teachers.
+In contrast to traditional classrooms with linoleum flooring, plasterboard walls, and chipboard cupboards where students' heart beats and stress levels climbed 12 Nervosity and anxiety (through sensory experience) (Nyrud and Bringslimark, 2010) investigated in their study the best place for wood usage for the best impact.
+The study concluded that it has the best impact on vertical walls.

-, 15 Stress (Sakuragawa et al., 2005) have done Stress levels throughout the entire (Nervosity, an experiment examining human period and during the response anxiety) stress responses in two offices with period were significantly lower in wood furniture (one with oak and the oak environment. one with American walnut) in comparison to an office with white furniture in a within-subjects design
+حت عنوان (رؤية مستقبلية للصناعة المصرية) (Tsunetsugu et al., 2007) in an The results showed that the experiment tested the impact most comfortable with a of different wood material positive impact was applying percentage usage in an interior wood with a percentage of Nervosity and space on stress levels through 45% and as opposed to 13 anxiety + heart measuring blood pressure and predilections increasing beat rates hear beats due to complexity wood percentage to 90 % and impact on general mood, proved to increase hear beats 3 percentages were tested 0%, 45% and 90% in a room of area $13m^2$.
+14 Nervosity and Sakuragawa's (2006) study The photos showing wood anxiety tested the prefrence of wood materials only used for by regulating usage in different interior flooring were selected the mood swings elements through a group of best and the most livable photos shown to audience . places to live in .
+15 Stress (Sakuragawa et al., 2005) Stress levels throughout the (Nervosity , have done an experiment entire period and during the anxiety) examining human stress response period were responses in two offices with significantly lower in the oak wood furniture (one with oak environment. and one with American walnut) in comparison to an office with white furniture in a within-subjects design.